kali-kar/kali-kar/README.md

 # 👋 Hello, I'm Shrinidhi

-🎓 Bachelor of Engineering in Information Science & Engineering
+🎓 Bachelor of Engineering in Computer Science and Engineering in IOT Cybersecurity and BLockChain Technology
-💡 Passionate about **Python**, **Databases**, and **Secure Web Systems**
+💡 Passionate about **Kali-Linux**, **Database-Administration**, and **Secure Networking**
-🔐 Exploring vulnerabilities, building scalable solutions, and learning embedded systems
+🔐 Exploring Javascript, building mini-projects, and learning Javascript-Libraries

 ---